 As mammals and the largest rodents on earth, North American beavers (Castor genus) possess an average weight of 45 pounds, getting as large as 70+ pounds.
-Typical?life span is 20 to 24 years and average?length is 2.4 to 3 feet.
+The typical life span is 20 to 24 years and the average length is 2.4 to 3 feet.

 In Southeast Alaskan culture, Beaver is known as the carpenter of the animal kingdom, and is considered the industrious one.
 Beaver is said to have been a woman at one time; Tsimshian legends tells of this woman who dammed a stream to swim in it.
 Because she refused to get out, she was transformed and her leather apron became a Beaver’s tail.

 According to Haida legend, it is also Beaver who is responsible for providing the Salmon that the Raven had stolen to give back to the people.

 The smallest marine mammals in the world, Sea otters (Enhydra lutris) are well adapted for their predominately aquatic lifestyle, possessing a strong, rudder-like tail and large hind-feet that act as flippers.
 Unlike other marine mammals, sea otters do not have blubber and instead rely on their fur to keep warm in the water; their reddish-brown coat is the densest of any mammal.
 The natural oils produced by the fur provide a waterproof quality.

 As one of the few animals that use tools, they utilize rocks to crack clam shells for example, but have been seen using glass soda bottles and cement blocks.
 Unusually, sea otters have built in pockets under their arms.
 Their fur has 10 times the hairs per square inch than we have on our entire head.
 (Humans 100,000; otters 1,000,000.)
 Otters’ teeth are strong enough to bite through the spines of a sea urchin, or crunch a clam shell open.